Home

 flat-tailed-horned-lizard-e1293563033108

-One day Lightning started arguing with Horne Toad, saying that he had more power than the Toad.
+“One day Lightning started arguing with Horne Toad, saying that he had more power than the Toad.
 Lightning threatened the Toad, saying that he was so powerful, his strike could kill Horne Toad dead right on the spot.
 Horne Toad, however, was pretty clever.
-In his experience, by moving his head and tilting to the side, he was harder to hit than Lightning realized.
+In his experience, by moving his head and tilting his body to the side, he was harder to hit than Lightning realized.”

 horned art

-One afternoon Lightning said to Horne Toad, “If I were to strike four times, I bet I can kill you.”
-Taking up the challenge, Horne Toad walked a distance away and stood in the field and waited.
-When the lizard felt the spontaneous urge, he moved his head to the side and his body rolled to that side.
+“Taking up the challenge, Horne Toad walked a distance away and stood in the field and waited.
+When the lizard felt the spontaneous urge, he moved his head to the side and rolled his body to that side.
 When the flash of light and bolt of lightning arrived, it hit the ground near by and missed Horne Toad.
 Three more strikes and three more times with the same result.
-Horne Toad had avoided all four strikes.
+With his head tilt and body roll, Horne Toad had avoided all four strikes.”

 texashornedlizard

-Next Horne Toad said to Lightning, “It’s my turn.”
-He took his position above Lightning and pointed his spiky head at Lightning.
-The Toad thrust his head down and his spikes hit into Lightning and sent a fierce bolt of electricity that splintered into a vast array of smaller strikes, which quickly exploded wildly across the sky.
-The image lit up the entire horizon, as the sun was setting.
+“He took his position above Lightning and pointed his spiky head at Lightning.
+Then Toad thrust his head down and his spikes hit into Lightning, which sent out a fierce bolt of electricity that splintered into a vast array of smaller strikes.
+The splinters quickly exploded wildly across the sky.
+The image lit up the entire horizon, as the sun was setting.”

 8230074645_bf54f129f1_z